How to earn points and miles

 If a lot of your money goes towards travel purchases and eating out the Chase Sapphire Preferred® Card would earn you 2 points per dollar spent on both of those categories, while you’d earn 1 point per dollar on all other purchases.
-If you spend a lot of on groceries, the American Express® Gold Card could be a good match, since it earns 4x points at U.S. supermarkets (on up to $25,000 per year; then 1X).
+If you spend a lot of on groceries, the American Express® Gold Card could be a good match, since it earns 4x points at U.S. supermarkets (on up to $25,000 per calendar year; then 1X).

 Credit card welcome bonuses

 When you first get a rewards credit card, make sure you pay special attention to the bonus the card offers.
 Almost every card has a welcome bonus, which means the issuer will award you points or miles for signing up and actually using their card.
 To receive a welcome bonus, you typically have to spend a certain amount of money in a specific amount of time after opening the card; for example, $3,000 in the first 3 months of opening an account.
 Once you do this, you’ll typically be awarded a large number of points or miles, which can equate to a high dollar value.

 For example, the Chase Sapphire Preferred® Card earns 80,000 bonus points after you spend $4,000 on purchases in the first 3 months.
 Those points are worth up to $1,000 according to our points and miles valuations.